improvedk/PowerPad/README.md

 ### Why perform caching up front and not on-demand?
 Making Powerpoint render a slide locks up Powerpoint for just a short moment.
 Unfortunately this is enough to cause some problems with clickers and changing slides using the keyboard.
 As such, aggressively caching seems to be the only stable method.

+### Can I modify the PowerPad interface?
+You sure can - just edit the static files in the Frontend directory.
+If you make any general fixes or additions, please consider submitting them back to the project.

 Requirements
 ------------
 * Powerpoint 2013